-On August 19, 2010, the committee conducted oral Interviews of the two shortlisted Respondents.
-Each firm had up to twenty minutes to present, followed by up to an hour of questions from the selection committee.
-Following the interviews, the committee discussed the strengths and weaknesses of each Respondent firm, and then individually completed and signed scoring sheets and submitted them to the Contracts Compliance Manager for tabulation.
+On July 24 - 26, 2012, the committee conducted oral interviews of the ten shortlisted Respondents.
+Each firm had up to 15 minutes to present, followed by questions from the selection committee relevant to the practice area each firm had scored highly in.
+Following the interviews, the committee discussed the strengths and weaknesses of each Respondent firm, and then individually completed and signed scoring sheets and submitted them to the Contracts Compliance Officer for tabulation.